Conversational Strategies in Akan

 The author thus explores the link between an aspect of formal linguistics (phonetics) with social science (sociology, ethnomethodological conversational analysis).

-Under these links you will find further publications of the author and analyses of linguistic pragmatics in African languages:
+Under these links you will find publications by the author, studies of linguistic pragmatics and descriptions of further West African Kwa languages and cultures:

 Accompanying material: